 Elizabeth Hogan knows no greater joy than helping her students reach their fullest potential as humans and as musicians.
 She's done so in a variety of settings within education and non-profit sectors with students from age 5 to 85.

 She holds a Ph.D. in Learning, Teaching and Curriculum from the University of Missouri and a Masters of Music in Choral Conducting from Michigan State University.
-As Assistant Professor of Music Education at Southeast Missouri State University, she is charged with guiding people through the process of learning to be music educators whose teaching is rooted in philosophy and sparked by creativity.
+Dr. Hogan previously served as Assistant Professor of Music Education at Southeast Missouri State University, guiding people through the process of learning to be music educators whose teaching was rooted in philosophy and sparked by creativity.

 Elizabeth is a community builder by nature; her 8 year old self kept lists of her friends before social media was a thing!
 Now, she puts those natural interests to use in creating spaces for folks to meet, share ideas and refine their craft, whether in the music studio, on social media, in sacred spaces or in the classroom.